Amywow/VBA-challenge/README.md

 ## Description

-This VBA scripting is used to analyse generated stock market data.
+This VBA scripting is used to analyze generated stock market data.
+The script will give ticker names, yearly changes, percentage changes, and total stock volume.

 ---